A BRIEF HISTORY OF GAMES

 In the 18th century wealthy young men would go on a 'grand tour' of Europe lasting one or two years.

-19th Century Games and Pastimes
+19th Century Games

 In 1871 the Bank Holiday Act gave workers a few paid holidays each year.
 Also in the 1870s some clerks and skilled workers began to have a weeks paid annual holiday.
 However even at the end of the 19th century most people had no paid holidays except bank holidays.

 In the early 19th century everyone had Sunday off.
 In the 1870s some skilled workers began to have Saturday afternoon off.
 In the 1890s most workers gained a half day holiday on Saturday and the weekend was born.

 By the early 19th century many people disapproved of cruel 'sports' like bull baiting and cock fighting.
 Bull baiting was banned in 1835.
 Cock fighting followed soon afterwards.

 During the 19th century sports became organised.
 The first written rules for rugby were drawn up in 1845.
 The London Football Association devised the rules of football in 1863.
 The first international match was held between England and Scotland in 1872.
 Meanwhile Australian rules football was invented in 1858.

 In 1867 John Graham Chambers drew up a list of rules for boxing.
 They were called the Queensberry Rules after the Marquis of Queensberry.
 The Amateur Athletics Association was founded in 1880.

 Darts has been played for centuries but in 1896 Brian Gamlin devised the numbering system on the dart board.

 Several new sports and games were invented during the 19th century.
 Although a form of tennis was played since the Middle Ages lawn tennis was invented in 1873.
 Snooker was invented in India in 1875.
 Basketball was invented in 1891 by James Naismith.
 Volleyball was invented in 1895 by William Morgan.
 Meanwhile basketball was adapted for women and it evolved into netball.